 Taking a look over a longer period, however, there has been a substantial increase in the number of students in recent years.
-In 1999 the total number of full and part-time students was 14,432 and this has increased to 17,740 in 2005/6, giving an increase of 3,308.
+In 1999 the total number of full and part-time students was 14,432 and this has increased to 17,321 in 2006/07, giving an increase of 2,889.
 However, a large part of this increase was owing to OBU's merger with Westminster College in 2000, which resulted in an extra 780 full-time and 940 part-time students, who were already studying at the College and therefore did not represent an increase in student numbers.
-Thus while the number of full-time students has increased from 10,523 in 1999 to 12,360 in 2005/6, giving an increase of 1,837, when the numbers joining from Westminster College are excluded the increase amounts to 1,057.
-This amounts to 58% of the projected increase of 1,820 full-time students over the Local Plan period up to 2016.